Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 # Project Overview

-The server main program is responsible for detecting a connection from the RP2040 to the host PC and instantiating the IDM2040-7A as a USB HID class when enumerated by the host.
+The main program is responsible for detecting a connection from the RP2040 to the host PC and instantiating as a USB HID class when enumerated by the host.
-It will also call the EVE library to initialise the IDM2040-7A.
+It will also call the EVE library to initialise and control the BT817 on the IDM2040.

 Source code is divided in folders for functional components.

 ## `Sources` Folder

 The main part of the application is found in the `Sources` folder.
 This consists of the following files:
-- The `main.c` file is generally responsible for the RP2040 setup and USB device code.
+- The `main.c` file is generally responsible for the RP2040 setup and HID keyboard device code.
-- The file `keyboard.c` implements an interface between the USB device and the IDM2040-7A display.
+- The file `usb_descriptors.c` implements USB device configuration on the RP2040.
 - Another file `eve_keyboard.c` controls the EVE keyboard component in the library.

 Files in these folders use the `Includes` folder for application specific header files.

 ## `lib/eve` Folder

-This folder holds the API code which abstracts the IDM2040-7A register and processing list writes into C functions.
+This folder holds the API library code which abstracts the BT817 register and processing list writes into C functions.
 It is code copied from the BRT_AN_025 Application Note: https://github.com/Bridgetek/EVE-MCU-BRT_AN_025

 Only the `ports/eve_arch_rpi`, `source` and `include` directories need to be copied.